XML RSS

 Choosing tools

-In organic cultivation you generally use much the same tools as you would if you were taking the artificial route (except the spray gun!) – i.e. you will need a fork, spade, trowel, hoe, wheelbarrow etc, depending on how far you are taking your organic cultivation.
+In organic cultivation you generally use much the same tools as you would if you were taking the artificial route (except the spray gun!) – i.e. you will need a fork, spade, trowel, hoe, wheelbarrow, etc, depending on how far you are taking your organic cultivation.
 If you only want to grow plants in containers, you might be able to get away with just hand tools, for example.

 So when you choose a new garden tool, always consider who is going to use it.
 If it is for yourself, pick it up and weigh it carefully in your hand.
 How does it feel?
 Is the handle long enough?
 Is it too heavy for you to use effectively?
 This can be a really important consideration if you are a small build or elderly.
+One of the most crucial organic garden tips is to pay careful attention to tool selection!

 In addition to standard tools, I have found a couple of things really useful.